 M.A. in Cultural Studies and Critical Theory

-Building on these strengths, McMaster launched an MA in Cultural Studies and Critical Theory (CSCT) in September 2005.
+The MA in Cultural Studies and Critical Theory (CSCT) is unique for its interdisciplinary focus on cultural studies and critical theory.
 The objective of the program is to allow students to engage the heterogeneous body of theories and practices associated with cultural studies and critical theory in the critical investigation of culture.
 “Culture” here may be understood to comprise the objects, texts, practices, theories and concepts that have animated, shaped, and unsettled individual and social experience both past and present.
-The MA in CSCT will permit students to examine a wide range of cultural forms and expressions, from influential philosophical texts and avant-garde theoretical reflections, to materials and practices that have been typically overlooked in university study (e.g. television, cinema, cyberculture, and the practices of everyday life).
+The MA in CSCT permits students to examine a wide range of cultural forms and expressions, from influential philosophical texts and avant-garde theoretical reflections, to materials and practices that have been typically overlooked in university study (e.g. television, cinema, cyberculture, and the practices of everyday life).
 The program allows students to engage in interdisciplinary research on topics such as gender, sexuality and the body; class, race and ethnicity; postcolonialism, diaspora, and globalization; identity, subjectivity, and representation; community and justice; ideology and power/knowledge; and technology and culture.

 Admission to the program will be on a competitive basis and admission will be annually in September.
 The minimum requirement to be considered for admission is the completion of an Honours BA program (or equivalent) in a relevant discipline or disciplines with an overall average of B+ (usually A- or 80%) in at least 6 full courses or 12 half courses of the relevant discipline(s) beyond the first-year level.
 (Students with Hons.
 BSc and BFA degrees who have the necessary background in cultural studies and critical theory may also be considered.)
 In addition, applicants must provide a detailed statement of intent and two academic letters of reference.